Sourabhhsethii/zoom-node-integration/README.md

-# Make Zoom API call using JWT Using Node JS
+# Node JS App to Make Zoom API call using JWT

 > With this NodeJS Application, you can learn how to generate JWT and use the JWT to authenticate and make a Zoom API call.
 Follow the steps below to install the Application and run it on your computer.
+> Zoom + Node = Nodified Zoom.

 # Getting Started